solkimicreb/react-stax/examples/docs/src/pages/home/intro/content.md

 ## State Management

 State management focuses on freedom and flexibility.
 It automatically updates the view on state changes without any restrictions on state structure, placement or manipulation.
-You can share global state between components with a simple object.

 ```jsx
 import React from 'react';